zerobias/telegram-mtproto/README.md

  - A cipher implementation for **AES and RSA encryption** in the security layer

- - Both **plain-text and encrypted message** (this will be available soon) to communicate data with the server
+ - Both **plain-text and encrypted message** to communicate data with the server

  - **Diffie-Hellman key exchange** supported by the **prime factorization** function implemented in the security layer